St. Louis Cardinals

 Keone Kela slid into the closer role after Felipe Vazquez’s suspension last season, and didn’t look out of place in the least.
 He is a high velocity thrower with a reliance on a four seamer and a cutter, but he’ll need to develop something off-speed if he wants to truly enter the elite.
 He doesn’t really have anyone pushing from below; Kyle Crick strikes batters out, but also gives up too many home runs.
 Michael Feliz might be a decent in-house option if Kela falters, but there isn’t really a baked-in solution.

 Storylines to Follow

 The Pirates are well aware that they are unlikely to compete for anything other than 4th in the division this season, so look for them to make the most out of the scant positives they have.
 They have some solid young bats – led by Bell, Reynolds, and Newman – and major league quality arms, but all that means at this point in their rebuilding cycle is that they have some decent trade chips come the deadline.
 There won’t be much in the way of top-prospect elevation this year, either, as Keller and Hayes figure to be the only ones to get any real shot at the Bigs.

-If they do decide to sell come the deadline, they’ll need Archer, Williams, Bell, and Musgrove – their most likely trade chips – to be performing well in the first half of the season.
+With the trade deadline occurring so soon into the season, they’ll need Archer, Williams, Bell, and Musgrove – their most likely trade chips – to be performing well right out of the gate.
 They’ll also want to see that Keller is every bit the blue chipper they had him pegged as for the past few seasons in the minors.
-On the whole, a mid-60’s win season is likely, with 70 wins not entirely impossible, but unlikely in such a competitive division.